 Animal and Plant Health Agency (APHA) is committed to providing high quality services.

-Monitoring and evaluating our services is an important part of this to ensure our customers receive a continually improving service based on feedback.
+Monitoring and evaluating how we deliver our services, is an important part of ensuring our customers receive a continually improving service based on feedback.

 Feedback may be positive (plaudits) or negative (complaints or expressions of dissatisfaction).